iamswain25/LeadEngineerChallenge/README.md

 The full criteria for evaluating the coding challenge can be found [here](./Criteria.md).

+## Presentation Requirements

+On presentation day you will have 30 minutes to walk through the application, and discuss the through process behind architecture, structure, and approach.
+The format is completely up to the candidate, but most provide a series of slides / architecture diagrams / code, or a live walkthrough.
+We look forward to the discussion!

 # How to submit

 - Clone this repo.
 - A RESTful API for `patients` is provided with the challenge.
 To run, follow: [How to run API server](#how-to-run-api-server)
 - Complete your project as described above within your local repository.
-- Make sure that there are scripts to start both the server and the client.
+- Ensure that there are scripts to start both the server and the client.
-- Ensure everything you want to commit is committed before you bundle.
+- Please make sure everything you want to commit is committed before you bundle.
 - Create a git bundle: `git bundle create your_name.bundle --all`
-- Email the bundle file to your point of contact.
+- Email the bundle file to devops@avomd.io and lc@avomd.io at least 24 hours before your presentation.

 **In order to be fair to all candidates, please refrain from sharing your solution on public repository hosting services such as GitHub and Bitbucket.**

-# How to run API server
+# How to run the API server

 The boilerplate includes a small service for data fetching.
 The file `db.json` includes all the necessary data to achieve the goal.
 Please follow the steps below to start the server: